rossta/rossta.github.com/source/blog/2020-05-09-why-does-rails-install-both-webpacker-and-sprockets.html.md

 However, Sprockets and webpack solve asset bundling in very different ways.

 Sprockets was introduced way back in 2007 (!), before Node.js, before the Cambrian explosion of JavaScript, before module specifications like CommonJS, AMD, and EcmaScript modules, before webpack, browserify and $ANY_MODULE_AWARE_ASSET_BUNDLER.
-Sprockets has never embraced truly embraced what's now taken for granted in the JavaScript community.
+Sprockets has not attempted to keep up with improvements in tooling, language features, and browser capabilities (save for source maps) as other projects in JavaScript community have.

 Webpack, on the other hand, fully embraces the concept of JavaScript modules.
 It integrates with Babel, PostCSS, and just about any recent web framework.
-It supports a number of module syntaxes, including dynamic imports for code splitting.
-It's extremely modular and customizable.
+It supports a number of module syntaxes, including [dynamic imports](https://webpack.js.org/guides/code-splitting/#dynamic-imports) for [code splitting](https://webpack.js.org/guides/code-splitting/).
+There are a wide variety of [configurable source map options](https://webpack.js.org/configuration/devtool/).
+Top to bottom, the webpack compilation process is extremely modular and customizable.

 ### So why would Rails include both?